kebetsi/pryv-js-examples/README.md

 ### pyUtils.findStreamIds(connection, streamNames, callback)

-Returns the stream Ids of the array of streams provided in parameter.
+Returns the stream Ids of the array of streams names provided in parameter.

 ```javascript
 var connection = new pryv.Connection({